 Known for their gorgeous detail and flat response, the wired iteration of KEF’s LS50 bookshelf speakers have long ranked among the most beloved compact speakers in the audiophile world.
 But when the company introduced an internally amplified wireless iteration in 2017, we were absolutely awestruck.

-Powerful, precise, and as beautiful to look at, the LS50 Wireless are easily the best cordless speakers we have ever had the pleasure of listening to.
+Powerful, precise, and nearly as beautiful to look at as they are to listen to, the LS50 Wireless are easily the best cordless speakers we have ever had the pleasure of auditioning.
 Controlled by a smartphone app, they support Wi-Fi streaming from your device’s library, as well as Tidal and Spotify, and the speakers can even stream network audio at up to 24bit/192kHz resolution.
 In terms of wired inputs, you can use optical, USB-A, and RCA.

 Each speaker contains two built-in amplifiers — one for the tweeter, one for the woofer — that combine for up to 230 watts per channel.
 That’s more than enough volume to blast music in all but the largest spaces, and makes the LS50 versatile enough to function well where some may have considered placing floorstanding speakers.